Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Piercing Crystals**: While wearing these Bracers your unarmed attacks have +1 to hit and damage rolls.

-**Healing Crystals**: When you hit an attack with _Crystaslline Bracer_ you can spend a charge to heal equal to two times your proficiency bonus.
+**Healing Crystals**: When you hit an attack with _Crystaslline Bracer_ you can spend a charge to heal equal to your proficiency bonus.

 ---